hyperledger/besu-docs/docs/HowTo/Configure/Configure-Mining.md

 * [`eth_hashrate`](../../Reference/API-Methods.md#eth_hashrate) to get the number of hashes per second with which the node is mining.
 Not supported for GPU mining.
-* [`eth_getWork`](../../Reference/API-Methods.md#eth_getwork) to get the hash of the current block, the seed hash, and the target boundary condition to be met.
+* [`eth_getWork`](../../Reference/API-Methods.md#eth_getwork) to get the hash of the current block, the seed hash, and the target boundary condition.
 Only used when using the `getwork` scheme.
 * [`eth_submitWork`](../../Reference/API-Methods.md#eth_submitwork) to submit the PoW solution.
   Only used when using the `getwork` scheme.